Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

       ```

       If the configurationStatus is `pending`, wait for the job to finish before continuing.
 If the configurationStatus is `failed`, this means the failed CFS job configurationStatus should be addressed now for this node.
 If the configurationStatus is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, this can be ignored.
+      If configurationStatus is `failed`, See [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md) for how to analyze the pod logs from cray-cfs to determine why the configuration may not have completed.

    1. Redeploy the cray-cps-cm-pm pod.